SFPDML: Securer and Faster Privacy-Preserving Distributed Machine Learning based on MKTFHE: Related Work

 \section{Related Work}

 There are numerous works on privacy-preserving machine learning prediction~\cite{CryptoNets16, BourseMMP18, BoemerLCW19, TianNYY21, CHET19} and training~\cite{ChenGHHJLL18, KimS0XJ18, CheonKKS18}.
 These solutions are based on single-key FHE which cannot support the data participants using different secret keys to encrypt their own data.
-And the prediction can support more complex models such as logistic regression and even neural networks in the second level, but the training only focuses on simpler models such as logistic regression in the hour level or higher.
-Besides, we also note that there are other approaches based on secure multi-party computation (MPC), e.g.~\cite{mohassel2017secureml, makri2017pics} and comparing with the above works based on FHE, the performances of the solutions based on MPC is very impressive.
+The prediction can support more complex models such as logistic regression and even neural networks in the second level, but the training only focuses on simpler models such as logistic regression in the hour level or higher.
+Besides, we also note that there are other approaches based on MPC, e.g.~\cite{mohassel2017secureml, makri2017pics} and compared with the above works based on FHE, the performances of the solutions based on MPC are very impressive.
 But they need interactivity between the data participants and the computation parties which may lead to many problems such as network latency or high bandwidth usage.
 Considering the above downsides, we focus on FHE, especially multi-key FHE.

-In 2012, the concept of multi-key fully homomorphic encryption was first proposed by Lopez et al.~\cite{Lopez12}, which is intended to apply to on-the-fly multiparty computation based on NTRU.
-In 2015, the first LWE-based MKFHE was constructed by Clear et al.~\cite{Clear15}, and in 2016, was improved by Mukherjee and Wichs~\cite{Mukherjee16}.
+The concept of multi-key fully homomorphic encryption was first proposed by Lopez et al.~\cite{Lopez12}, which is intended to apply to on-the-fly multiparty computation based on NTRU.
+Then first LWE-based MKFHE was constructed by Clear et al.~\cite{Clear15}, and later, was improved by Mukherjee and Wichs~\cite{Mukherjee16}.
 These schemes are single-hop MKFHE schemes, which means all the participants must be known in advance.
-In 2016, multi-hop MKFHE schemes was proposed by Peikert et al.~\cite{Peikert16} and Brakerski et al.~\cite{Bra16}, but their schemes are impractical and without implementation.
+The multi-hop MKFHE schemes were proposed by Peikert et al.~\cite{Peikert16} and Brakerski et al.~\cite{Bra16}, but their schemes are impractical and without implementation.